Metellina segmentata

 Metellina segmentata is a spider in the family Tetragnathidae with a Palaearctic distribution.
-This spiders name is often shortened to Meta segmentata, and some even call it Araneus segmentatus simply meaning, orb weaving spiders.
+This spider's name is often shortened to Meta segmentata, and some even call it Araneus segmentatus simply meaning, orb weaving spiders.
 It is primarily found in Europe, with the highest number in the United Kingdom, but the species has also been introduced to Canada.

 Adults can be found from August to October, and they prefer open habitats on the edges of woods or gardens), likely because they are amongst the most frequent orb-weaving spiders.

 Similar to most tetragnathid spiders, the web has no threads at its center, and they are built relatively low above the ground.
 Most of the time, the spider sits at the center of the web, but sometimes they retreat to hide at the edge and sense prey with the help of a signaling thread.

 Taxonomy and nomenclature

 Metellina segmentata is part of the Metellina genus and the Tetragnathidae family.
 The name segmentata comes from a Roman Empire armor that has a similar marking as the spider.
 They belong in a clade with panarthropoda and, their closest relative is Metellina mengei.